thanhngan22/thanhngan22/README.md

     age: 19,
     discord: "Ponyo#5547",
     education: "going to be a sophomore at HCMUS",
-    quote: "In three words I can sum up everything I’ve learned about life: it goes on. ― Robert Frost" }
+    quotation: "In three words I can sum up everything I’ve learned about life: it goes on. ― Robert Frost" }
 ```
 ___